-This article discusses best practices for backing up and restoring Microsoft SQL databases off of a Datto SIRIS device.
+What are the best practices for backing up and restoring Microsoft SQL databases off of a Datto SIRIS device?

-Given that SQL (in this instance) is a Microsoft-leveraged service held within Windows, ShadowSnap can backup the databases with these considerations:
+Given that SQL (in this instance) is a Microsoft-leveraged service held within Windows, the Datto solution can backup the databases with these considerations:

 - If you are performing local backups of the SQL database on your production machine in addition to Datto backups of the production machine itself, the local backups of the database should be saved to a volume excluded from the Datto appliance's Volume-Level Backup Control.
 Otherwise, the machine's incremental backups will be significantly larger as a result of taking backups of backups.